 The German genocide committed against the Ovaherero and Nama peoples in Namibia (1904-08) was the first of the 20th century.
-The German government has to date failed to offer an official apology, or pay reparations to the descendants of those affected.
+Throughout its colonial rule, Germany disposessed the Namibian population, racially oppressed them and deprived them of their rights.
+The German government refuses to this day to pay reparations.
 Today, however, (post)colonial crimes and their impact are being discussed with increasing frequency and openness.

 The events held as part of "Namibia: A Week of Justice" – including the symposium "Colonial Injustice – Addressing Past Wrongs" from 25-26 March 2019 in Windhoek and the conference "International Law in Postcolonial Contexts" from 27-29 March in Swakopmund – were the first of their kind in Namibia.
 The central topics were the German genocide against the Ovaherero and Nama peoples (1904-08) and ways forward for addressing these past wrongs in a dignified manner.

 The public event in Windhoek was organized by ECCHR and the Akademie der Künste (AdK) in cooperation with the Goethe-Institut Namibia.
 The conference, workshops and public event in Swakopmund were part of a joint project by ECCHR and AdK together with the Ovaherero Genocide Foundation (OGF), the Nama Traditional Leaders Association (NTLA) and the Nama Genocide Technical Committee (NGTC).